luoqisheng/AnnotationKit/README.md

 # AnnotationKit
-The annotation implement by Objective-C
+The annotation implementation using Objective-C

 #### 0x00 Abstract

-AnnotationKit provide a meta-programming approach,like the annotation in Java.
+an annotation is a form of syntactic metadata that can be added to Objective-C source code, like the java annotation.

 #### 0x01 What can it do?